chbh-opensource/mri-on-bear-edu/docs/workshop8/functional-connectivity.md

 2. The output directory
 3. The `sub_PCC.txt` path

-Whilst it would probably be quicker to do it manually in this case, it is not practical in other instances (e.g., more subjects, subjects with different number of scans etc.).
-So, instead we will be scripting the first level FEAT analyses for the other two subjects.
+Whilst it would probably be quicker to do it manually in this case, it is not practical in other instances (e.g., more subjects, subjects with different number of scans etc.). <b>So, instead we will be scripting the first level FEAT analyses for the other two subjects.</b>

 !!! note "The importance of scripting"
     Scripting analyses may seem challenging at first, but it is an essential skill of modern neuroimaging research.
 It enables you to automate repetitive processing steps, dramatically reduces the chance of human error, and ensures your research is reproducible.

-(Go back into your terminal, you don't need to open a new terminal or close FEAT)
+To do this, go back into your terminal, you don't need to open a new terminal or close FEAT.

 The setup for each analysis is saved as a specific file, the `design.fsf` file within the FEAT output directory.
 We can see this by opening the `design.fsf` file for `sub1`: